Simon Ollert

 Simon Ollert (born 14 April 1997) is a German footballer who plays as a centre-forward and coach for FC Penzberg.

 Career

 Ollert made his professional debut for SpVgg Unterhaching in the 3.
 Liga on 16 September 2014, coming on as a substitute in the 72nd minute for Pascal Köpke in the 1–3 home loss against Arminia Bielefeld.

 Personal life

-Ollert has been deaf in both ears since birth, and wears hearing aids when playing football.
+Ollert was born deaf, and wears hearing aids when playing football.
 He is the second hearing impaired professional footballer in Germany, after Stefan Markolf for Mainz 05.